Qowaiv/Qowaiv/src/Qowaiv/README.md

 ## Domain-driven design bottom up
 Qowaiv is a (Single) Value Object library.
-It aims to model reusable, immutable, (Single) Value Objects that can be used a wide variety of modeling scenarios, both inside and outside a Domain-driven context.
+It aims to model reusable, immutable, (Single) Value Objects that can be used in a wide variety of modeling scenarios, both inside and outside a Domain-driven context.

 ## Package